feifel/jtra/SPECS.md

 - Today's date (read-only)
 - **Target hours** for today — defaults to `08:00` (configurable), editable for this specific day (e.g. `04:00` for a half-day holiday)
-- The per-day override is stored in the config file keyed by date (`YYYY-MM-DD`)
+- The per-day override is stored in IndexedDB keyed by date (`YYYY-MM-DD`)

+**Cross-midnight handling**: If the previous day's last task was not a `Break`, a new entry is automatically created starting at `00:00:00` on the new day with the same task details.
+This ensures tasks don't span across multiple days.
+If the previous task was a `Break`, no automatic entry is created.

 ### 3.4 Time Rounding